 Decision makers will be tempted to develop the wrong capabilities, hire the wrong people, or enter the wrong markets.

-We also provide our answer to the question ‘ Is business acumen a natural aptitude or can it be acquired through experience?’
 In a nutshell, we believe business acumen is a learned skill.
 It isn’t innate but there are people who, because of their early experiences or their own personal disposition, will find it an easier skill to acquire.
 If you naturally look at the world around you with curiosity then you are already part way there – you want to understand how different factors impact on each other.
+But what if you don’t?

 We believe this is an area where the use of business simulation games can really help.
 They allow for experiential learning: the cycle of experience, observation, conceptualisation and experimentation identified by Kolb.
 Individuals have the opportunity to consider a situation, take action, examine the consequences of their action and consider their next steps.
 Through this process, they offer an ideal way for participants to gain the experiences they need to underpin the knowledge and skills which together are required to acquire business acumen.

 Business simulation games open up a debate in which the individuals can discuss the ramifications of business acumen, reflect on their own level of understanding and consider where additional skill would be beneficial.
-Here at Elgood Effective Learning, we have many years of experience in designing and delivering bespoke business simulation games to a wide variety of businesses, educational establishments and not for profit organisations.
+Here at Elgood Effective Learning, we have many years of experience in designing and delivering bespoke business simulation games to a wide variety of businesses, educational establishments and public sector organisations.

 Ram Charan has taught at the Harvard Business School, the Kellogg School of Management and Boston University.
 He was elected a Fellow of the National Academy of Human Resources in 2000 and named a Distinguished Fellow in 2005.
 In 2010 the American Society for Training & Development (ASTD) presented him with its Champion of Workplace Learning and Performance